Table of content

 So, is it still worth it to make a social media app if you don’t have a Big brother like Instagram behind your back and build everything from scratch?
 The answer is – definitely yes.

-- What are the must-have features for any social media app?
+• What are the must-have features for any social media app

 So let’s dive in!

-Why to Make a Social Media App?
+Why to Build a Social Media App?

 Putting all things together, building a social media app is a good idea as the market is full of potential users.

-Step 1: Identify The Right Product/Market Fit
+1. Identify The Right Product/Market Fit

 When building a social media app, startups should be flexible with their approach, as the final product that becomes a wild success can be different from the original ideas.
 Companies like Instagram and Twitter found success by continually adapting until they found the right product/market fit.

-Step 2: Gain Competitive Advantage With Market Research
+2. Gain Competitive Advantage With Market Research

 Building a social media app isn’t about coding and deploying the app to end-users.
 A great part of its success is due to getting market research done right.
 Before building the app, startups need to size up their competitors, particularly on strategies that take them to the top.